-- The SCF also operates (1) an NVIDIA Tesla K80 dual GPU that has two GPUs, each with 12 GB memory and 2496 CUDA cores, (2) an NVIDIA GeForce GTX TITAN X with 12 GB memory, (3) an NVIDIA Tesla K40 with 12 GB memory, and (4) an NVIDIA Titan X (Pascal) with 12 GB memory, and (5) an NVIDIA Titan Xp with 12 GB memory.
+- The SCF also operates (1) an NVIDIA Tesla K80 dual GPU that has two GPUs, each with 12 GB memory and 2496 CUDA cores, (2) an NVIDIA GeForce GTX TITAN X with 12 GB memory, (3) an NVIDIA Tesla K40 with 12 GB memory, (4) an NVIDIA Titan X (Pascal) with 12 GB memory, and (5) an NVIDIA Titan Xp with 12 GB memory.
 These GPUs are owned by individual faculty members but may in some cases be made available for use by others in the department by consult [at] stat [dot] berkeley [dot] edu (emailing us).

 - Priority access for all department members to 8 GPUs on the campus Savio cluster is available through the SCF condo, and access to additional GPUs is available through the Savio faculty computing allowance.
 Please contact SCF staff for more information.